RichWaWa/EternalEscape/README.md

 ## Assembly

-Assembly of this project is very simple!
+Assembly of this project is very simple, and a full guide can be found in /Hardware/Assembly.md
 1. **Print the Parts:** Use the provided STL files to 3D print all necessary components.
 2. **Connect Electronics:** Follow the wiring diagram in /Hardware/ to connect the display to the ESP32-S3.
 3. **Upload the Code:** Flash the provided C++ code in /Software/ to the ESP32-S3 using PlatformIO for VScode
 4. **Put it Together:** Secure the parts using the listed bolts or hot glue.

 ---